Emotional Support Animals

 - ULCC will not complete ESA documentation for students who present to the Center with a request but are not in counseling at ULCC.

-- We do not accept students who are seeking services for the sole purpose of obtaining an evaluation and/or recommendations for an ESA accommodation, but we will see students for therapy that is within our scope of practice.
-We do not provide “one-time assessments” or walk-in services solely for ESA documentation.
+- We do not honor requests from students who are seeking services for the sole purpose of obtaining an evaluation and/or recommendations for an ESA accommodation, but we will see students for therapy that is within our scope of practice.
+We do not provide “one-time assessments” or walk-in/telehealth services solely for ESA documentation.

 - The Counseling Center does not make the determination on whether an ESA request is approved.
 The Disability Resource Center determines and coordinates all accommodations on campus.
 UofL does not have the authority to make a determination regarding off-campus or unaffiliated housing requests; those decisions are made by the respective landlord, property owner, or rental agency.